-Creativity, Action & Service (CAS)
+Creativity, Activity & Service (CAS)

 The nature of CAS